 As a WashU MSTP student, you’ll receive excellent training in both clinical medicine and research.
-Excitement about science abounds at every level of the institution, with faculty, staff and students alike inspiring one another to solve clinical problems.
-In other words, you’ll be part of research and clinical care that make a difference.
+Excitement about science abounds at every level of the institution, with faculty, staff and students alike inspiring one another to solve problems.
+Here, you’ll be part of research and clinical care that make a difference.

-The MSTP combines elements of the MD and PhD curricula to give you an individualized learning experience that is tailored to your background and goals.
-As a student, you’ll participate in both medical and graduate school activities throughout your tenure in the program, and upon entering, you’ll meet with the MSTP director to craft your program of study.
+The MSTP combines elements of the MD and PhD curricula to give you an individualized learning experience.
+Early on, you’ll meet with the MSTP director to craft a program of study tailored to your background and goals.
 This individualized advising, both formal and informal, continues through graduation.

-Prior to matriculation, you’ll receive coaching on thesis mentor selection, then undertake a research rotation in the summer before the first year of the program.
-Additional laboratory rotations occur during and immediately after Phase 1 of the Gateway (MD) curriculum.
-The purpose of the research rotation is to expose you to different areas of research and a variety of laboratory environments to assist you in the selection of a thesis lab.
-Following completion of Gateway’s Phase 1, you’ll enter the PhD phase of training, typically spending three to five years in dissertation research.
-During this time, MSTP students may participate in clinical mentorships, a program that allows you to maintain clinical skills while experiencing a variety of medical specialties.
-Following the thesis defense, students transition back to the Medical School’s Gateway curriculum to complete clinical training.
+Before matriculation, you’ll receive coaching on thesis mentor selection and complete a summer research rotation.
+More lab rotations occur during and immediately after Phase One of the Gateway (MD) Curriculum.
+This exposure to a variety of research areas and laboratory environments will help you select a thesis lab.
+After completing Gateway’s Phase One, you’ll enter the PhD phase of training, spending three to five years in dissertation research.
+During this time, you may participate in clinical mentorships to maintain clinical skills and experience various medical specialties.
+After your thesis defense, you’ll transition back to the Gateway curriculum to complete clinical training.